 There are several Group Study Rooms in the Library that are available for officially enrolled students.
 Validated UWG ID Cards from two students are required for study room use.

 Students with valid UWG ID cards may check laptops from the circulation desk.
 Laptops are checked out for four hours and may be used anywhere in the library.
 Each laptop has wi-fi, the full Microsoft Office Suite, and prints to both the main and third floor printers.

 The Circulation Desk is the central repository for "Lost and Found" items in the Ingram Library.
 Items are retained here for up to 24 hours, then forwarded to Public Safety.

 Faculty have a longer loan period than undergraduates, and may check out regular materials until the end of the current academic year instead of the usual 28 days.
 They are asked to bring in their materials each May to renew them for another year.
 (See chart under Loan Periods and Fines for restrictions.)
 All faculty and staff have full library privileges, including Inter-Library Loan privileges, remote access to GALILEO and the UWG Library's licensed databases, or access to other resources whose contracts with the Library require that the user be enrolled.
 See our Faculty Services page for more information.

 Circulation staff will retrieve library materials or provide assistance in using library equipment for borrowers with disabilities.
 From the main elevator, all parts of the library are accessible by wheelchair.
-Handicapped restroom facilities and a wheelchair-accessible water fountain are located on the Main Level.
+Handicapped restroom facilities and wheelchair-accessible water fountains are located on all floors.